syncfusion-content/blazor-docs/blazor/menu-bar/how-to/customize-menu-items.md

 ---
 layout: post
 title: Customize Menu Bar Items in Blazor Menu Bar Component | Syncfusion
-description: Checkout and learn here all about customize menu bar items in Syncfusion Blazor Menu Bar component and more.
+description: Checkout and learn here all about how to customize menu bar items in Syncfusion Blazor Menu Bar component and more.
 platform: Blazor
 control: Menu Bar
 documentation: ug